wombleton/gitlaw-nz/acts/R/Reserves Act 1977.md

     *   (a) providing for such matters as are contemplated by or necessary for giving full effect to the provisions of this Act and for its due administration:

-    *   (b) prescribing offences in respect of the contravention of or non-compliance with the regulations, and prescribing penalties for such offences not exceeding a fine of $200 and, where the offence is a continuing one, a further fine not exceeding $5 for every day on which the offence has continued.
+    *   (b) prescribing offences in respect of the contravention of or non-compliance with the regulations, and prescribing penalties for such offences not exceeding a fine of $5,000 and, where the offence is a continuing one, a further fine not exceeding $500 for every day on which the offence has continued.

     (2) Without limiting the general authority to make regulations conferred by subsection (1), regulations may be made under that subsection providing for the expulsion from reserves of persons acting thereon in contravention of any Act relating to betting or gaming.

+    Section 123(1)(b): amended, on 25 October 2013, by [section 17(a)][358] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

+    Section 123(1)(b): amended, on 25 October 2013, by [section 17(b)][358] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

 ##### 124 Amendments